 - 49.10 When inspecting or measuring a hull that incorporates more than one or two parts of the rules, each shall be measured separately to assure compliance with each rule.
 Example: - 1.
 A flat (wide) keel area. - 2.
 A strake in the flat keel area (runner). - 3.
-A concavity in the flat keel area. - 4.
-A series of strakes. - 5.
+A concavity in the flat keel area. - A series of strakes. - 5.
 A concavity to each side of the keel.
 (See Illustration) - 49.11 Any clarification of this manual or the rules shall be made in writing to the Chairmen to all Runabout Classes.
 Any interpretation that are required to be made in writing shall be approved by a majority of the Hull Committee membership.
 Interpretations or clarification shall not change the intent of any rule. - 49.12 Skid and Turning Fins and Struts shall not be included in any measurement nor are they considered at present under the rules. - 49.13 There is no tolerance allowed for warpage, settling, etc. - 49.14 MEASURING AREAS: The Inboard Runabout Rules require that given dimension must be maintained in three areas of the hull bottom.
 For the sake of clarity they will be referred to as "Measuring Areas".
 Those areas are as follows: - 49.14.1 IMMERSED SURFACES: These are all surfaces of the bottom of the boat that would be under water when the crew and fuel are aboard and the boat is at rest in the water.
 If necessary to perform inspection, make reference marks on the hull before it is removed from the water.

-49.14.2 2 TRAILING EDGES TO AMIDSHIP: These are all surfaces of the bottom of the hull beginning with the aft (rear) major edge of the cavitation plate less any projections to amid- ship.
+0.14.2 TRAILING EDGES TO AMIDSHIP: These are all surfaces of the bottom of the hull beginning with the aft (rear) major edge of the cavitation plate less any projections to o amid ship.
 To determine this surface and the amidship line proceed as follows.
+2.5

-F F
+sinp.
+To determine this surface and the annasinp inic proceed as follows

 Measure total length of hull a

 Measure length of cavitation plate b

 Total of above c

 Amidship equals 1/2 of above total d.